IAmRiteshKoushik/todo-backend-workshop/README.md

 # TODO App - CRUD API (Create, Read, Update, Delete)

-The standard structure of a to-do is going to be as follows:
+A simple structure of a to-do is going to be as follows:
 ```
 Todo = {
   id: uuid